cretz/superpose/README.md

 ## Why

 At [Temporal](https://temporal.io/), workflows in Go are written using our SDK.
 Workflow code is required to be deterministic and isolated.
-Currently, Temporal just asks that users do not use the non-deterministic constructs in Go (i.e. async constructs, external stuff, map ranging, global state mutation).
+Currently, Temporal just asks that users to not use the non-deterministic constructs in Go (i.e. async constructs, external stuff, map ranging, global state mutation).
 This is part of a research project to see if we can make an insecure sandbox that does make those constructs deterministic so the code doesn't have to concern itself with safety.
-So we can make map ranging deterministic, do goroutine-local globals, use more deterministic async constructs, and somewhat restrict external system access in an acceptably-not-foolproof way.
+So we can make map ranging deterministic, do goroutine-local globals, use deterministic emulations of Go async constructs, and somewhat restrict external system access in an acceptably-not-foolproof way.

 ## TODO